Ethan-Staggs/LibraryAPI/README.md

 #  LibraryAPI

-A RESTful API built with Spring Boot for practice and managing library-related data, including books, students, and classes.
+A RESTful API built with Spring Boot for practice and managing library-related data.
 This project follows clean architecture principles and uses PostgreSQL for persistent storage.

 ##  Features